 Last week, I had a discussion with my co-founders on defining a problem statement for our startup, Centroly.

-We were stuck on how to define a concrete problem statement, some of us suggested a few frameworks.
+We were stuck on how to define a concrete problem statement, and couldn’t align on the abstraction level of the problem, some of us suggested a few frameworks.

 We couldn’t align on any of them, especially me.

 Most frameworks out there are crafted by either consulting companies or people who haven’t started their own companies.

 I’m the type of person who likes to learn by example.
 I asked the team to compile a list of the most successful startup pitch decks, and try to break them down to develop our own framework.

 After analyzing the 5 famous startup pitch decks, we’ve come up with a framework below.

 The Problem Statement Framework

 - The problem statement framework “User Needs + Reality (Existing solutions and their problems) + Ideal solution”

 - Avoid being too abstract or too ambiguous, otherwise, it will be very hard to find an implementable solution

 - Ask “five whys” to find the root cause